cscherrer/Soss.jl/writing/2019-JOSS/paper.md

 - Specify the `sigma` and `N` arguments, and "forward sample" from the model (`rand`)
 - Compute the log-density (`logpdf`)
-- Call to external inference libraries that use these or other included methods
+- Call to external inference libraries that benefit from these or other inference primitives
-- Transform `m` to yield new models, for example using a known value for `mu` or computing the Markov blanket at a node
+- Transform the model to yield new models, for example using a known value for `mu` or computing the Markov blanket at a node
-- Find the symbolic log-density, using `SymPy.jl`
+- Find the symbolic log-density, using John Verzani's [`SymPy.jl`](https://github.com/JuliaPy/SymPy.jl) bindings to SymPy [@10.7717/peerj-cs.103]
 - Use the result of symbolic simplification to generated optimized code, often with significant performance benefits

 At the time of this writing, Soss can connect (through the main library or optional add-ons) with Gen [@Cusumano-Towner:2019],  SymPy [@Meurer:2017], and MLJ [@Blaom:2019].